 Longshore and Harbor Workers’ Compensation Act Benefits

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law administered by the United States Department of Labor.
-It generally applies to workers who are injured while loading or unloading a vessel or those that partake in the construction and repair of ships.
+It generally applies to workers injured while loading or unloading a vessel or those who participate in the construction and repair of ships.